nim-lang/Nim/doc/manual.rst

 The `cstring` type meaning `compatible string` is the native representation of a string for the compilation backend.
-For the C backend the `cstring` type represents a pointer to a zero-terminated char array compatible with the type `char*` in Ansi C. Its primary purpose lies in easy interfacing with C. The index operation `s[i]` means the i-th *char* of `s`; however no bounds checking for `cstring` is performed making the index operation unsafe.
+For the C backend the `cstring` type represents a pointer to a zero-terminated char array compatible with the type `char*` in ANSI C. Its primary purpose lies in easy interfacing with C. The index operation `s[i]` means the i-th *char* of `s`; however no bounds checking for `cstring` is performed making the index operation unsafe.